RILAB/statements/README.md

 ### Grants

 Successful grant applications.
+See this [list](https://jabberwocky.weecology.org/2012/08/10/a-list-of-publicly-available-grant-proposals-in-the-biological-sciences/) as well for additional grants.

+### Fellowships
-See this [list](https://jabberwocky.weecology.org/2012/08/10/a-list-of-publicly-available-grant-proposals-in-the-biological-sciences/) as well for additional grants, and [Yaniv Brandvain's collection of NSF GRFP applications](https://github.com/ybrandvain/GRFP).
+Successful graduate and postdoc fellowships.
+See also [Yaniv Brandvain's collection of NSF GRFP applications](https://github.com/ybrandvain/GRFP).

 ## How To Contribute